-Commonly, encapsulation is used for the inclusion of one thing within another thing so that the included thing is not apparent.
-In networking, encapsulation is the process which includes one data structure within another data structure as a result that the first data structure is hidden for the time being.
+Encapsulation is the inclusion of one thing within another thing so that the included thing is not apparent.
+In networking, encapsulation is the process which includes one data structure within another data structure as a result that the first data structure hide for a limited time.

-As application layer data is passed down the protocol stack on its way to being transmitted across the network media; various protocol information is added at each level and the original data structure is changed.
-This is known as the encapsulation process.
+As application layer data passed down the protocol stack on its way for transmitting across the network media; various protocol pieces of information added at each level and the original data structure has changed.
+This is the encapsulation process.

 What is De-encapsulation

-Decapsulation is the removal or the making apparent a thing previously encapsulated during the encapsulation process.
-This process is reversed at the receiving host and is known as de-encapsulation.
+De-encapsulation is the removal or the making clear a thing before encapsulated during the encapsulation process.
+This process has also reversed at the receiving host and is known as de-encapsulation.
 It is the process used by a receiving device to remove one or more of the protocol headers.
-The data is de-encapsulated as it moves up the stack toward the end-user application.
+The data de-encapsulated as it moves up the stack toward the end-user application.

-The form that a piece of data takes at any layer is called a protocol data unit (PDU).
-During encapsulation; each succeeding layer encapsulates the PDU; that it receives from the layer above in accordance with the protocol being used.
-At each stage of the process; a PDU; has a different name to reflect its new functions.
-The PDUs are named according to the protocols of the TCP/IP suite, as shown below.
+The form that a piece of data takes at any layer called a protocol data unit (PDU).
+During encapsulation, each succeeding layer encapsulates the PDU; that it receives from the layer above by the protocol used.
+At each stage of the process; a PDU; has a different name to say its new functions.
+The PDUs has named according to the protocols of the TCP/IP suite, as shown below.
 Figure 2.3 Shows the protocol data unit(PDU) at different layers.

 Data – The general term for the PDU used at the application layer and upper layers of the OSI Model.